 You’ve probably heard these terms a number of times when searching for for quiet garbage disposals.

 These are two types of garbage disposals that operate in different ways.

 Once you press the switch, “Continuous Feed” units will get to work until you stop them.

-I’m more at ease with the earlier version.
-It’s easier to operate and convenient.
+I’m more at ease with the earlier versions of garbage disposals.
+They are easier to operate and convenient.

-On the other hand, batch feed disposals are a tad bit safer than their counterparts.
+On the other hand, batch feed garbage disposals are a tad bit safer than their counterparts.
 Both varieties can be soundproof.
-Pick a version that goes well with you
+Pick a version that goes well with you.

 To make sure units do a good job, makers often opt for a multi-stage grinding process.
-Some disposal units pre-cut the scraps in smaller pieces before grinding them.
+In some cases a garbage disposal can pre-cut the scraps in smaller pieces before grinding them.

 Others have two or three small sections which break these scraps down to pieces as they pass through.
 People can go for any one of the two varieties.